 DTI Ratio: This is your debt-to-income ratio.
-They’ll add together all your minimum payments of your monthly debts, then divide by your gross monthly income (that’s what you make before taxes).
+They’ll add together all your minimum payments of your current balances on your monthly debts, then divide by your gross monthly income (that’s what you make before taxes).

 The lower the DTI ratio, the better your chances of getting approved.
 A rough rule of thumb is 35% or less, however, take that with a HUGE grain of salt.
 Each lender varies, not to mention the other c’s of credit analysis can play into this as well.